GGGErnest/ng-ui2qp/projects/ng-ui2qp/README.md

 # ng-ui2qp

-Angular library that serializes the state of UI components as query parameters(QPs) and viceversa.
+Angular library that serializes the state of UI components as query parameters(QPs) and vice verse.

 ## Description